Ragnar Sigurðsson

 Ragnar Sigurðsson (born 19 June 1986) is an Icelandic former professional footballer who played as centre-back.
 Beginning his career with Fylkir, he went on to represent IFK Göteborg, Copenhagen, Krasnodar, Fulham, Rubin Kazan, Rostov, and Rukh Lviv before retiring at Fylkir in 2021.
 A full international between 2007 and 2020, he won 97 caps for the Iceland national team and represented his country at the UEFA Euro 2016, reaching the quarter-finals, and the 2018 FIFA World Cup.
+In November 2022 Ragnar was introduced as assistant-manager of Fram Reykjavik and in July 2023 he became a caretaker-manager of the side following the departure of his predecessor Jón Þórir Sveinsson.

 Club career

 IFK Göteborg

 After playing for Fylkir, Ragnar joined Swedish club IFK Göteborg in 2006.
 He made his Allsvenskan debut on 6 April 2007, starting the first match of the 2007 season.
 He would go on to play 90 minutes in all 26 of the club's league matches, forming a formidable partnership with Mattias Bjärsmyr as the team won Allsvenskan 2007.
 He was constantly being linked to several big clubs in Ligue 1, Serie A, Bundesliga and the Premier League.
 IFK Göteborg's sports director, Håkan Mild commented that the club could get a transfer fee around €3 million for the talented defender.
 During his second season, Ragnar played 29 matches (of 30) as the team finished in 3rd place.
 The club also won the Supercupen and Svenska Cupen during the 2008 season.